lee-shi-min/171_ISEALabs/Lab1a/lab1a-reflection.md

 The main challenge I encountered was the "CD-ROM error" when running `sudo apt update`.
 The error message said:

-Reflection Questions:
+### Reflection Questions

-1. What challenges did you encounter during the virtual machine setup?
+#### 1. What challenges did you encounter during the virtual machine setup?

-The main challenge I encountered was the "CD-ROM error" when running 'sudo apt update'.
+The main challenge I encountered was the "CD-ROM error" when running `sudo apt update`.
 The error message said:

 Err: file:/cdrom resolute Release
 File not found- /cdrom/dists/resolute/Release (2:No such file or directory)